 This means that the head that is wounded is a kingdom, not an individual.
 This is especially important since verse 11 specifically says that the beast (Antichrist) is an eighth king.
 He is not one of the heads.
 This means that the kingdom of the Antichrist will be a revived empire, not a resurrected individual.
 Which head will be revived?
-I go into detail in “An Islamic Antichrist – Part 9” in which I argue that it is the seventh head, the one yet to come in John’s time.
+I go into detail in another article where I argue that it is the seventh head, the one yet to come in John’s time.

 It is quite clear, that when we study Revelation 13 and 17 in context that we come to the understanding that it is not the Antichrist himself, but his kingdom that will be revived in the end times.
 The Antichrist will not die and be resurrected.
 He will be the leader of a revived empire.

 What do you think?
 Will the Antichrist die and come back to life?
 Leave a comment below.